icecube/icetray-public/cmake/resources/docs/platforms.rst

   * A system Macports install for things like subversion is not needed in 10.5/Leopard, since subversion is now supplied by the OS.

-.. index:: CentOS 5.4 & Scientific Linux 5.4
-.. _centos:

-CentOS 5.4 and Scientific Linux 5.4
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The installation of these packages requires "root" or "sudo" privileges.
-The packages required for both of these OS versions are the same.
-They need to be installed using "yum -y install <package name>"

-  compat-gcc-34-g77
-  doxygen
-  expat-devel
-  freeglut-devel
-  gcc
-  gcc-c++
-  gcc-gfortran
-  libX11-devel
-  libXext-devel
-  libXfixes-devel
-  libXft-devel
-  libXi-devel
-  libXmu-devel
-  libXpm-devel
-  libXrandr-devel
-  libXt-devel
-  ncurses-devel
-  openssl-devel
-  pcre-devel
-  python-devel
-  python-setuptools
-  subversion
-  tcl-devel
-  texinfo

-After installing these packages, run "easy_install -U Sphinx" to install Python Sphinx for using the documentation system.

- * If you wish, you may use the following command to install all of the packages and Sphinx at the same time.

-    yum -y install compat-gcc-34-g77 doxygen expat-devel freeglut-devel gcc gcc-c++ gcc-gfortran libX11-devel libXext-devel libXfixes-devel libXft-devel libXi-devel libXmu-devel libXpm-devel libXrandr-devel libXt-devel ncurses-devel openssl-devel pcre-devel python-devel python-setuptools subversion tcl-devel texinfo ;easy_install -U Sphinx

 .. index:: RHEL4
 .. _RHEL4: